raganwald/raganwald.github.com/index.md

 I am highly impactful in a role that is functionally two-thirds Staff+ Engineer and one-third Technical Product Manager, with real-time and high-bandwidth collaboration with product management.
 I have shipped products in this role working within both independent product groups and startups.

-I wrote JavaScript Allongé[^fn-ja] amongst other books.
-I also write technical essays and speak at tech conferences.[^fn-cw] My experience is itemized in more detail on LinkedIn, and a résumé is available upon request.
+I wrote JavaScript Allongé amongst other books.
+I also write technical essays and speak at tech conferences.
+My experience is itemized in more detail on LinkedIn, and a résumé is available upon request.
+My books, essays, and conference talks are available on my [creative works][cw] page.
 I can be reached via [raganwald@gmail.com].

-[^fn-ja]: [JavaScript Allonge is available on LeanPub][ja].
-You can also [download a pdf directly][japdf].
-[^fn-cw]: My books, essays, and conference talks are available on my [creative works][cw] page.

 ### I am technical